I stumbled on something strange yesterday. Buried in dusty engineering textbooks. A forgotten world. Analog computing.

 .end

-Think of it like cooking - sometimes you need precise measurements (digital), and sometimes you need to go by feel (analog).
+Like cooking - sometimes you need exact measurements (digital), sometimes you need to go by feel (analog).
 The best chefs know when to use each approach.